SonnyX/UrineAnalyzer-RPI/collections/README.md

 ## Options
   This collection represents special Options exclusive for each user.
 For example, the frequency of sampling, or the current date presenting on the graphics.

+  An options element may contain whatever is necessary for a option implementation, as long as it has an _id in the following format:

+  `_id:'name of the option' + '-' + Meteor.userId();`

+  Basically this indicates that the option _'SamplesFrequency-aHakladm124mad'_ is an option from the user with the id _aHakladm124mad_ which indicates the _SamplesFrequency_.
   >
-    For future implementation it'd be nice to have this collection elimintade and then the internal options should be included inside the users profile from the Meteor users collection.
+    For future implementation it'd be nice to have this collection eliminated and then the internal options should be included inside the users profile from the Meteor users collection.

 ## Outputs